 Program Highlight

-As the world enters the era of Design Thinking 3.0, Hong Kong, for the first time in December 2024, introduced AI-Powered Design Research applied to ESG (community development) projects.
+As the world enters the era of Design Thinking 3.0, Hong Kong, for the first time in December 2024, introduced AI-powered design research applied to ESG (environmental, social, and governance) community development projects.
 We integrated self-developed Social Listening Technologies with Traditional Empathy Interviews, specifically designed to address the operational challenges the Sham Shui Po Fabric Market faced after its relocation.

-In the “Innovation Jam 2024” program co-organized with the Hong Kong Design Centre, within just five days, we not only successfully analyzed over 70,000 sets of user preference data but also deeply examined 268 articles from 37 key opinion leaders (KOLs).
+In the “Innovation Jam 2024” program, co-organized with the Hong Kong Design Centre, we successfully analyzed over 70,000 sets of user preference data within just five days.
+Additionally, we thoroughly examined 268 articles from 37 key opinion leaders (KOLs).
 Moreover, we integrated insights from over 1,000 conversations from on-site empathy interviews.

 This data swiftly and precisely revealed the three core areas of concern for the market’s clientele, providing key insights to enhance the formulation of its community positioning, development strategy, promotional focus, event themes, and the combination of stalls and their products.